From the Earth to the Moon: New Mobility Offerings

 The widely acclaimed Jeep Gladiator Rubicon will be facing tough competition from GM, Ford and Toyota in 2023.

-The Jeep Gladiator Rubicon has enjoyed a top slot in off-road capability for several years.
+The Jeep Gladiator Rubicon has consistently held the top spot in off-road capability for several years.
 Ford is entering the segment with a Ranger Raptor.
 Toyota is also revising its mid-sized truck.
 With the competition heating up and seeing what GM has put together, the Gladiator’s days at the top of the hill may no longer be numbered.
 The AT4X First Edition brings 33-inch off-road tires, a factory bumper-mounted Come Up winch to the trail, and rocker protection.
-A novel tailgate storage solution allows for secure stowage of essentials and also has a drain plug should you prefer to load it up with drinks and ice for a tailgate event.
+A novel tailgate storage solution allows for the secure stowage of essentials and features a drain plug, making it ideal for loading up with drinks and ice for a tailgate event.

 Just as there are a variety of lunar rovers envisioned by GM and Lockheed Martin, GM is offering several versions of the GMC Canyon.
 The AT4 nameplate continues for the entry-level offering.
 An upscale luxury version is available in Denali trim, and the most off-road capable version is the AT4X, as mentioned earlier.